Arthur Penn

 Key Production Country: USA

-Key Genres: Western, Revisionist Western, Drama, Biography, Comedy Drama, Gangster Film
+Key Genres: Drama, Western, Revisionist Western, Biography, Comedy Drama, Gangster Film

 Key Collaborators: Dede Allen (Editor), George Jenkins (Production Designer), Warren Beatty (Leading Actor), Marlon Brando (Leading Actor), Faye Dunaway (Leading Actress), Gene Hackman (Leading Actor), Hurd Hatfield (Leading Actor), Robert M. Sherman (Producer), Fred Coe (Producer), Ghislain Cloquet (Cinematographer), Aram Avakian (Editor), Jeff Corey (Leading Character Actor)